-Swimming in the cenote was Christopher's favorite part of the trip, and he stayed in as long as our guides allowed.
+Christopher's favorite part of the trip was swimming in the cenote, and he stayed in until the guides made him get out.
 His advice was to float on your back and look up towards the ceiling, because it's very surreal.
 In case you're wondering, this particular cenote is about 150 feet deep!

 Click on any photo to learn more and view it larger.

 Although it's difficult to see them in the pictures, Cenote Hubiku is full of tiny black catfish.
 We saw hundreds of them!
 They didn't bother us, we didn't bother them, and it was pretty peaceful to watch them swimming all around us.

 Tequila Souvenirs from the Trip

 Once we finished our swim and headed back to our bus, we discovered we'd picked up additional passengers.
 They came bearing tequila from the museum and received a hearty welcome from our entire tour group!
 They proceeded to pour samples of flavored tequila and passed them out to everyone — even the teenagers.

 Next they produced bottles of tequila personalized with the photo they'd taken of us when we arrived on site.
 Well played, tequila marketing team; well played.
 Of course we purchased one.